 What can I do myself?

 In your everyday life, you actually have some opportunities to have a direct impact on population growth.
-Above all, by becoming part of the solution to the greatest challenges of our time.
+Especially by becoming part of the solution to the biggest challenges of our time.

 Living a conscious and sustainable life

-You also have the opportunity in your everyday life to have a direct influence on making the reasons for high birth rates in developing countries less significant.
+In your everyday life, you also have the chance to have a direct impact on making the reasons for high birth rates in developing countries less significant.
 For example, by changing your Account at a sustainable bank that does not co-finance wars or child labor.
 You can also specifically combat climate change in your everyday life by reducing your Electricity from renewable energies - so Green electricity - instead of polluting coal.
 Or renounce meat - You can reduce several environmental problems with a single change in your everyday life.
 Consume

 Simply consume more consciously and live a little more minimalist.
 In the linked, separate article, I give you many more tips for a sustainable everyday life.